KJWhitehead/space-for-good/TESTING.md

 Without the following, Jest won't properly run the tests:

 - `npm install -D jest-environment-jsdom`

+🛑🛑🛑🛑🛑🛑🛑 This is where it starts to confuse me.

 Due to a change in Jest's default configuration, you'll need to add the following code to the top of the `.test.js` file: